jaredwalker1/Home-Hacking-Lab/README.md

 Flag 3: Privilege Escalation and System Enumeration
 Objective: Identify and capture the third flag by performing privilege escalation.

-Identify Weak Configurations:
+Identify Weak Configurations
 Search for files with weak permissions or misconfigurations that could allow privilege escalation: bash
 Copy code
 find / -perm -4000 -type f 2>/dev/null
-Exploit Weakness:
+Exploit Weakness
 Use tools like GTFOBins to escalate privileges: bash
 Copy code
 /path/to/vulnerable_binary
-Capture Third Flag:
+Capture Third Flag
 Once privileges are escalated, navigate the file system to find the third flag: bash
 Copy code